 As your business evolves, you can add more functionality and automate processes like:

 - Capture leads with opt-in forms and add your subscribers to newsletters and autoresponders,

 - Allow visitors to register on your site with different membership levels,

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-How do you do all of this?
+How do you get all of this done?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Web Traffic System – Traffic-Getting Plugins
+WordPress Web Traffic Automation System – Traffic-Getting Plugins

-- Distribute comments automatically to other blogs
+- Syndicate comments automatically to other blogs

 Download URL: https://wordpress.org/plugins/jetpack